software-architects/learn-blazor/content/architecture/dependency-injection.md

 ## Injecting Services

 To inject a service in a component, use the `@inject` keyword as shown in the following sample.
 Technically, this generates a property with the given name and type.
 The property is decorated with the attribute `Microsoft.AspNetCore.Blazor.Components.InjectAttribute` so that Blazor's component factory (`Microsoft.AspNetCore.Blazor.Components.ComponentFactory`, see [source on GitHub](https://github.com/aspnet/Blazor/blob/release/0.1.0/src/Microsoft.AspNetCore.Blazor/Components/ComponentFactory.cs)) knows that it has to fill it when creating the component.
+The `InjectAttribute` should not be used outside of Blazor components.
+If you need dependency injection e.g. in services, use constructor injection as shown above in the constructor of the `Repository` class.

 ```cs
 @page "/"